-Groups: Our hearts are big, but our kitchens and dining rooms are not!
+Groups: Our hearts are big, but our kitchens and dining rooms are quite small!
 Generally, we are only able to only accept volunteer groups of up to 5 people and for (seasonal) outdoor workdays up to 20.
-We welcome groups to volunteer at Community Tables, Dudley Square Clean-Ups, Garden Workdays, and occasional special projects (e.g., cleaning, maintenance, and outdoor projects).
+We welcome groups to volunteer at Community Tables, Dudley Square Clean-Ups, Garden Workdays, and occasional special projects (e.g., cleaning,maintenance, and outdoor projects).
 If your group fits within these parameters, please fill out a volunteer application (one per group).
 If you have a larger group, you can email us directly, but unfortunately is often not possible for accommodate.

 University Partnerships: Please visit our program-specific pages if you are volunteering through Boston College’s PULSE program or Northeastern University’s Civic Engagement Program.
 If you represent a university and are interested in setting up a new partnership, please email our Volunteer Coordinator at email@example.com.

 The dress code applies to Community Tables, the Soup Kitchen, Haley House Bakery Café, and Take Back the Kitchen classes.
 All volunteers are encouraged to dress modestly.
 Please note that clothes may be ruined with bleach or food stains.

 • Long pants (preferably jeans/canvas pants; not leggings)

-• A shirt with sleeves (short sleeves are okay, but underarms must not show)
+• A shirt with sleeves (short sleeves are okay, but underarms must be covered)

 • Closed-toed shoes that have a good grip